Laozi — "The uncarved block, though small, is nowhere in the world inferior. If princes a…"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"The more prohibitions there are, the poorer the people become.
-The more sharp weapons the people have, the more troubled the state becomes.
-The more cunning and skill man possesses, the more peculiar …"
+"The more prohibitions there are, the poorer the people will be.
+The more sharp weapons the people have, the more trouble there will be in the country.
+The more clever and skillful man is, the more str…"

 Reputed founder of Taoism and author of the Tao Te Ching, whose wu wei (effortless action) shaped East Asian philosophy.
 Closely associated with Zhuangzi (later Taoist who extended Laozi's framework).
 For an intellectual contrast, see Confucius, near-contemporary Chinese sage of social ritual and duty — Confucius systematized social order through ritual and hierarchy; Laozi argued that all such systems were the disease, not the cure — the two founding poles of Chinese moral philosophy.